open-review-toolkit/open-review-toolkit/01-introduction.md

 You can make inline citiations like this: @anscombe_graphs_1973.
 And, you can have citations come at the end of a sentence [@anscombe_graphs_1973].
 For more on citation see the pandoc documentation: http://pandoc.org/.

-## References {#sec:references}
+## Cross referencing {#sec:cross-ref}

-References like the ones in the sections above are handled by pandoc-crossref.
+Cross references like the ones in the sections above are handled by pandoc-crossref.
 You can read more about that software and its syntax at https://github.com/lierdakil/pandoc-crossref.